aioupload/php-digitalocean/README.md

 ================

 Client Library for DigitalOcean cloud service API.
 Hope you find it useful!
+GPL licensed, so feel free to do with it what you want!

 Requirements
 - PHP 5.3